-Brand new city buses in the EU must be powered by batteries or hydrogen fuel cells by 2030, under new rules unveiled by the European Commission (EC) yesterday.
+Brand new city buses in the EU must be powered by batteries or hydrogen by 2030, under new rules unveiled by the European Commission (EC) yesterday.

 The regulations will see bus fleet operators tasked with picking from three zero-emissions vehicle (ZEV) technologies: battery electric, hydrogen fuel cell electric or hydrogen internal combustion.